charlotteb75/departmentGuesser/README.md

 # Memory Game

-Web game to learn french departments from an svg map.
+Web game where you have to guess french departments from a map.

 ## Stack

-- Frontend : undefined yet
+- Frontend : Javascript/HTML/CSS
 - Backend : Flask
 - Database : PostgreSQL
 - Migrations : Alembic